hashemisa/pure-web-components-auto-loader/README.md

 <script src="./js/app.js" type="module" fetchpriority="high"></script>
 ```

-in the head of your index.html or App's root.
+in the head of your index.html;

 That's all!

 [Module type JavaScripts](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/script) are also supported in versions 60 and 61 of Firefox and Chrome browsers, etc.

-The good news is that module-type JavaScripts do not need to be mentioned at the end of the body tag and [are executed after the content is loaded](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules);
+The good news is that module type JavaScripts do not need to be mentioned at the end of the body tag and [are executed after the content is loaded](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules);

 They can be written in the same head and there is no need to write additional code to check for the end of the page load.

 Another thing about loading modules is that modules are not loaded twice in JavaScript; so repeating the import does not cause a problem.

-# app.js
+# app.js:

 ```js
 document.body.querySelectorAll(':not(:defined)').forEach(el => import(`./${el.localName}.js`))